-33 Saxon Street, Brunswick public open space
+33 Saxon Street, Brunswick - Public open space development

 Council has delivered approximately 1200 square metres of new public open space in 33 Saxon Street, Brunswick located at the south west corner of Saxon and Phoenix Streets.
 We are working towards developing the site into a new community hub.